danielsalgadop/perlmvc/docs/README_MVC.txt

 ____DESCRITPTION____
+tiny mvc written in perl with user authentication.
+Tested in IE8+ and Firefox 3.5+

-perl libraries
+perlmvc used libraries
 	uses CGI  (perl built-in)
 	uses JSON
-css
+	HTML::Temlate (portable lib --no need to install--) css/
 	bootstrap_3
-js libraries
+js/ libraries
 	jquery 1.11.2
-	bootstrap_3
 	datatables

-tiny mvc written in perl with user validation.
-Tested in IE8+ and Firefox 3.5+

-____BASIC STRUCTURE OF A PROJECT____
+____BASIC STRUCTURE OF MVC____
-(there are small variations from proyect to proyect, for example place of /models )
 ============
-html/js/   				 	# all javscript code (and libraries) html/css/ 					# all css code
-html/img/ 					# front-end images
+login.pl 		# for login in
-html/cgi-bin/index.pl    	# ALL petitions pass throw here (once you are loged in) html/cgi-bin/login.pl 		# for login in html/cgi-bin/models/   		# models (usually .json) html/cgi-bin/lib_proyect/   # folder with ALL libs used in mvc, or app (THIS wil be re-distributed in following versions)
+index.pl    	# ALL petitions pass throw here (once you are loged in) models/   		# models (usually .json) lib_proyect/   # folder with ALL libs used in mvc, or app (THIS wil be re-distributed in following versions)
 		- miEnrutador.pm    	# (mvc) Maps url => controllers or view (web templates) .
 See below
 		- controladores.pm  	# (mvc) controllers
 		- webTemplates.pm 		# (mvc) views